IRS Audit: What to Expect and How to Prepare

 All three can represent you before the IRS under 31 U.S.C.
 Section 330 and Treasury Circular 230, but they bring different strengths.

-CPAs are the best fit for most audits involving income, deductions, and business returns.
+CPAs are the best fit for most audits involving income and business returns.
 They understand the numbers, the forms, and the accounting that underlies the return.
 If your audit is about whether your deductions are properly documented or your income is correctly reported, a CPA is the right call.
 That’s what our team does.

 Enrolled Agents specialize in tax and are licensed by the IRS itself.
 They’re strong on individual returns and representation, especially for EITC audits, collections, and installment agreements.